| | |

 white painted backsplash tiles with green painter's tape along kitchen counter.

-• The most time-consuming part of this DIY is the prep and allowing for proper dry time.
-Each layer of primer or paint was done in 30-40 minutes.
+• The most time-consuming part of this DIY is the prep work and allowing for proper dry time.
+Each layer of primer or paint took 30-40 minutes to complete.

 • Some DIY painters recommended using an electric sander and a cleaner called TSP.
-My tiles were not that greasy so I thought my prep process was the simplest and easiest.
+Since my tiles were not greasy, Dawn dish soap, deglosser, and light sanding worked fine.

-• By using a brush to cover all the grout lines before the small foam roller you will ensure a smooth finish.
-You will get a clean look by using the same color on the tiles and grout lines.
+• Using a brush to cover all the grout lines before the small foam roller will ensure a smooth finish.
+Using the same color on the tiles and grout lines will also give the job a clean look.

 • After painting our kitchen island with Sherwin Williams Urethane Trim Enamel, I knew this was the paint I wanted to use.
 You will not be disappointed in this self-leveling paint.

 Painting your tile backsplash is a great way to modernize your kitchen.
-Compared to other tiles, your backsplash really doesn’t get touched and beat up.
-You also can have a modern look without going through the hassle of completely tearing out the tile.
+Compared to other tiles, your backsplash doesn’t get touched and beat up.
+You can also have a modern look without going through the hassle of completely tearing out the tile.

 If your grout lines get covered by rolling, you can get away with mainly using one and then just trimming hard-to-reach areas with a brush.